yarixer/IT-Support-Copilot/README.md

 - The datasets included here are synthetic.
 - Evaluation metrics on synthetic datasets can be optimistic and should be interpreted carefully.
 - The project is positioned as an MVP / portfolio project, not as a production certification.

+## TODO
+- Replace the synthetic dataset with more realistic support data.
+- Strengthen retrieval evaluation with harder and more realistic benchmarks.
+- Fine-tune reranking and answer generation for more stable support responses.